- This post contains affiliate links. Read more here.

 - Safety for your cat’s prey.
 Having an enclosed space not only keeps your cat safe, but also keeps birds (and other small wildlife) safe from your cat.

 - Freedom to come and go.
 If your cat unit is attached to your home, your cat gets to decide where it goes, and when.

 How to Build a Catio: DIY, Buy, or Hire a Contractor?

 If you are an experienced DIY type, you’ll enjoy designing and building a catio.
-Chomos even offers an online guide to materials and planning, as well as selling DIY catio plans.
+Chomos even offers an online guide to materials and planning and sells DIY catio plans.
 Check those out even if you are going to hire a professional to build you a custom catio.
 Below, we list several catios that come as panels and can be quickly assembled with very basic tools.